kubernetes-sigs/kind/site/content/docs/user/quick-start.md

 ### Configuring Your kind Cluster

-When creating your kind cluster, via `create cluster`, you can use a configuration file to run specific commands before or after systemd or kubeadm run.
 For a sample kind configuration file see [kind-example-config][kind-example-config].
 To specify a configuration file when creating a cluster, use the `--config`
 flag: